 Skip to contents

-Fits a Poisson GLM and returns model coefficients on the response scale (exponentiated), randomized quantile residuals (RQR), a Pearson dispersion ratio, and a two-panel diagnostic plot.
+Fits a Poisson GLM and returns model coefficients on the response scale (exponentiated), randomized quantile residuals (RQR), a Pearson dispersion ratio, and diagnostic plots.

 Usage